frontenddevelopers/Frontend-The-Beaten-Path/README.md

-# Learning Front-End: The Beaten Path
+# Learning Front-End Development: The Beaten Path

 This post offers advice and a targeted approach toward becoming a well formed Frontend Developer.
 Consider this your framework for future topics.